SlotNSlot/whitepaper/whitepaper.md

 Players on SlotNSlot, on the other hand, are fully confident of what they’re doing.
 Unlike traditional slot machines, slots in this platform always notify sufficient information to players.
 Hit frequencies, maximum payout and the banker's balance are always visible to players.
 They can determine their own choices, which slot to play, how much to bet, how many lines to play, and when to quit playing.
 Winning or losing depends strongly on the strategy and luck.

 Players will choose a slot to play considering the slot settings.
-After entering a designated slot session, they will determine _amountBet_, the number of credits to bet each payline, and _numLines_, the number of paylines to play each spin.
-These value of _amountBet_ is, of course, in the range [_minBet_, _maxBet_].
+After entering a designated slot session, they will determine _betAmount_, the number of credits to bet each payline, and _numLine_, the number of paylines to play each spin.
+These value of _betAmount_ is, of course, in the range [_minBet_, _maxBet_].
-The actual amount of credit bet each spin, _spinBet_, is the product of _amountBet_ and _numLines_.
+The actual amount of credit bet each spin, _spinBet_, is the product of _betAmount_ and _numLine_.

-> _spinBet_ = _amountBet * numLines_
+> _spinBet_ = _betAmount * numLine_

 At beta launch, SlotNSlot games will provide 20 paylines.
 Players can choose a number among 1~20.
-If a player made a spin with _numLines_ = 5, then the paylines 1, 2, 3, 4, and 5 will be selected for the game.
+If a player made a spin with _numLine_ = 5, then the paylines 1, 2, 3, 4, and 5 will be selected for the game.
 The figure below shows current design of 20 paylines in SlotNSlot, which is widely used for online slot games.

 <img src="https://s3.amazonaws.com/slot-n-slot-whitepaper/win-line.png" style="max-width: 100%; height: auto;">

 Note that _hitFreq_ is defined as the rate of spins that give any payout to the player, which calculates over each payline the same way.
 This makes the slot to have more frequent payouts with more paylines because there exists a chance of coinciding hits for multiple paylines.
 For one spin, the probability of giving any payout looks like below formula.

-> _probability_ =  1 - (1 - _hitFreq_)<sup>(_numLines_)</sup>
+> _probability_ =  1 - (1 - _hitFreq_)<sup>(_numLine_)</sup>

 Players can utilize never-seen-before strategies in SlotNSlot.
 A simple example of such strategy is to play on slots with the lowest balance.
 Some players may find it more fascinating to play in slots with higher hit rates.
 This freedom of choice is available because the platform gives detailed information about slots, which was not offered in traditional gambling markets.

 ### 3.2 Multi Platform

 Much of online services are mobile dominant in recent days.
 SlotNSlot team is currently developing clients for both HTML5-based web and Android, and iOS will be supported soon enough.
-At the time of writing(as of July 1st 2017), there is no mobile slot games application running on Ethereum network.
+At the time of writing(as of July 20th 2017), there is no mobile slot games application running on Ethereum network.
 SlotNSlot team aims to develop a prototype and release the beta on Google Play Store in mid July, which will be the world first mobile slot game running on Ethereum network.

 For the support of mobile application, the team is developing two major solutions.
 One is to accelerate Ethereum light node synchronization and transaction(contract) deployments.
 The other is to control possible issues caused by unstable network connections on mobile devices.
 SlotNSlot team will do the best to resolve these issues, and you will see the results on Google Play and AppStore, soon.